stanulilic/stanleyulili.com-old/_posts/2019-10-17-an-introduction-to-arrow-functions-and-lexical-this.md

 toc: true;
 toc_sticky: true
 toc_label: "Table of Contents"
-title: "An introduction to Arrow Functions and Lexical 'this'"
+title: "An Introduction to Arrow Functions and Lexical 'this'"
 ---